rertyy/tp/docs/DeveloperGuide.md

 2. Enhanced Error Messaging for Wrong Indices with Missing Fields

-**Current**: Similarly, currently our error messages for wrong indices and missing fields in the edit command lack specificity.
-We provide a generic message like "at least one field to edit must be provided," without indicating which field is missing or if there's an issue with the index.
+**Current**: Currently our error messages for wrong indices and missing fields in the edit command lack specificity.
+We provide a generic message like "at least one field to edit must be provided," without indicating which field is missing or if there is an issue with the index.

 **Future**: We plan to refine these error messages to explicitly highlight the missing field or incorrect index, enabling users to identify the problem immediately and take appropriate action.